wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ## 3. Mediation analysis

-Mediation analysis was performed sequentially from metaG-metaB, metaB-hostT, hostT-hostP with sputum neutrophil or eosinophil percentage, respectively.
+Mediation analysis was performed sequentially from MetaG-MetaB, MetaB-HostT, HostT-HostP with sputum neutrophil or eosinophil percentage, respectively.
 Take the analysis for neutrophil as an example:

 ```
 Input: 1_metaG-combined.gct (module-level metagenome profile output from step 1), 1_metaB.module_eigengene.txt, meta.mediation.NEU.txt (containing metadata for the endpoint for the mediation analysis [NEU] and demographic confounders), 2_significant_metaG_modules.RData and 2_significant_metaB_modules.RData (significant metaG and metaB modules output from step 2)